-Tax years ending 2010 through 2013 remain subject to examination and assessment.
+Tax years ending 2011 through 2014 remain subject to examination and assessment.
 By statute, the Company's use of certain carryforward attributes that were generated prior to 2010 will allow the Internal Revenue Service ("IRS") to subsequently examine those periods.
-During 2014, the IRS concluded its examination of the Company's income tax return for the tax years ending December 31, 2011 and November 15, 2012, resulting in no adjustments.
-The Company has been made aware that the IRS will be examining the income tax return for the successor tax period ending December 31, 2012.
-The Company does not expect any material adjustments.
+During 2014, the IRS concluded its examination of the Company's income tax return for the tax year ending December 31, 2011 and the predecessor tax period ending November 15, 2012, resulting in no adjustments.
+In 2015, the Company reached a settlement with the IRS on the audit of the income tax return for the successor tax period ending December 31, 2012, resulting in no material adjustments to the Company's financial statements.

 We adjust our tax reserve estimates periodically because of ongoing examinations by, and settlements with, the various taxing authorities, as well as changes in tax laws, regulations and precedent.
 We recognize interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2014, we have no accrued interest or penalties related to uncertain tax positions.
+As of December 31, 2015, we have no accrued interest or penalties related to uncertain tax positions.

-As of December 31, 2014, the Company does not currently have any uncertain tax positions, nor does it believe that any events or rulings will cause one, within the next twelve months.
+As of December 31, 2015, the Company does not currently have any uncertain tax positions, nor does it believe that any events or rulings will cause one, within the next twelve months.
 However, various events could cause the Company's current expectations to change in the future.

-19. Related Party Transactions
+17. Related Party Transactions

-Pursuant to the Amended and Restated Cequel Communications Management Agreement, dated as of February 14, 2012, as amended (the "Management Agreement"), Cequel III, LLC ("Cequel III") provides certain executive, including the services of our CEO, administrative and managerial services to the broadband systems owned by Cequel Holdings and its subsidiaries.
-Compensation under the terms of the agreement is an annual base fee of \$5.3 million, set in 2006, paid quarterly in arrears.
-The base fee increases 5% annually on each anniversary date of the Management Agreement.
-The Cequel Holdings Board of Directors approved an additional incentive fee of \$1.4 million, \$0.5 million, \$0.3 million and \$0.5 million to Cequel III, LLC for the successor years ended December 31, 2014 and 2013, the successor period from November 16, 2012 through December 31, 2012, and the predecessor period from January 1, 2012 through November 15, 2012, respectively.
+Prior to the consummation of the Altice Acquisition, pursuant to the Amended and Restated Cequel Communications Management Agreement, dated as of February 14, 2012, as amended (the "Management Agreement"), Cequel III, LLC ("Cequel III") provided certain executive, administrative and managerial services to the broadband systems owned by Cequel Holdings and its subsidiaries.
+Compensation under the terms of the agreement was an annual base fee of \$5.3 million, set in 2006, paid quarterly in arrears.
+The base fee increased 5% annually on each anniversary date of the Management Agreement.
+The Cequel Holdings Board of Directors approved an additional incentive fee of \$3.2 million, \$1.4 million, and \$0.5 million to Cequel III, LLC for the predecessor period from January 1, 2015 through December 20, 2015, and the predecessor years ended December 31, 2014 and 2013, respectively.
+The Management Agreement was terminated upon consummation of the Altice Acquisition, so no incentive fees were approved during the successor period from December 21, 2015 through December 31, 2015.

-Total compensation paid to Cequel III, LLC under the Management Agreement, which is included in the selling, general and administrative line in the accompanying consolidated statements of operations, was \$9.1 million, \$7.8 million, \$2.0 million and \$5.7 million for the successor years ended December 31, 2014 and 2013, the successor period from November 16, 2012 through December 31, 2012, and the predecessor period from January 1, 2012 through November 15, 2012, respectively.
-Cequel III enters into various contracts with vendors, including programming contracts, on behalf of the Company in which such costs are included in the Company's financial statements and are paid directly by the Company.
-At December 31, 2014 and 2013, the Company had approximately \$3.5 million and \$1.8 million, respectively, recorded as a payable to Cequel III, LLC, primarily related to management and incentive fees.
+Total compensation paid to Cequel III, LLC under the Management Agreement, which is included in the selling, general and administrative line in the accompanying consolidated statements of operations, was \$11.0 million, \$9.1 million and \$7.8 million, for the predecessor period from January 1, 2015 through December 20, 2015, and the predecessor years ended December 31, 2014 and 2013, respectively.
+The Management Agreement was terminated upon consummation of the Altice Acquisition, so no fees were paid to Cequel III during the successor period from December 21, 2015 through December 31, 2015.
+At December 31, 2014, the Company had approximately \$4.8 million recorded as a payable to Cequel III, LLC, primarily related to management and incentive fees.
+No payables to Cequel III, LLC were recorded at December 31, 2015.